esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 Source and destination can have different data types and if the destination type is larger than the source type, data can be sign extended.

 #### Sign extension
-It can be enabled by setting the bit in the corresponding register [LINK SEZIONE REGISTRI].
+It can be enabled by setting the bit in the corresponding [register](#registers-description).
 If the destination data type is larger than the source type, the source data is sign extended to fill up the size of the destination data type.